I

 How

-does the possibility that X (a person) “could have done otherwise”
+does the possibility that Mr X “could have done otherwise”

-give X free will?
-Like complexity, how does free choice spring from such
+give him free will?
+Like complexity, how does free choice

 How